 General approach

 The Dossier Submitter anticipates that the main economic impact resulting from the proposal will be associated with the costs of replacing microplastics in selected products falling under the ban of placing on the market (i.e. agricultural and horticultural products, cosmetics, detergents and maintenance products).
-For these sectors affected by the ban a quantitative cost assessment was presented.
+For these sectors affected by the ban, a quantitative cost assessment was presented.

 In this quantitative assessment, the Dossier Submitter estimated the costs of the proposed restriction on a product-group basis for each of the industry sectors concerned, because important factors affecting the costs to substitute microplastics such as functionality, use conditions, and availability of alternatives vary across the uses covered by the proposed restriction and therefore can result in diverse impacts for supply chains and society as whole.
 Where the available information permitted, and where the socio-economic impacts within a product group were likely to vary substantially, the analysis was further differentiated.